garywei944/acad.garywei.dev/content/authors/gary/_index.md

     url: https://www.cornell.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include machine learning systems, machine learning theory, and AI for science.
+bio: My research interests include machine learning systems, AI for science, Optimization theory, and High Performance Computing.

 # Interests to show in About widget
 interests:
   - Machine Learning Systems
+  - AI for Science
   - Optimization Theory
-  - AI for Science - Biology/Chemistry/etc
   - High Performance Computing

 # Education to show in About widget